bcaffo/MOOCtalk/briansDeansLecture/index.md

 - Revenue distribution via agreement between Coursera and partner institution
 - 155 signature track for 20k students in MBBC1 V4
 - Much higher retention and completion rates for signature track
+- Between 1% and 12% Signature track rate for classes (depending on a variety of factors)
+- All of our classes are $49 for sig track

 --- &twocol w1:50% w2:50%
 ## Interesting fallout from doing this